DORA (Digital Operational Resilience Act) is a compliance standard destined for financial institutions that regulates operational risk management.

 Frequently updating the applications, operating systems, and technologies cloud security teams use is essential in keeping the cloud secure.

 Cyscale helps you ensure you’re compliant with Article 7.
 An example of control is Ensure that the latest OS Patches for all Virtual Machines are applied.
+To check if your cloud environment is secure, run a free health check with Cyscale now.

 Article 9, Protection and prevention